kobakos/Acrylic_3D_KB/README.md

 # Acrylic_3D_KB
 This is a 44 key 3D keyboard made by laser cut acrylic, designed by @kobakos32(twitter), u/kobakos32(reddit)

-I assume that most people who read this has basic knowledge on building keyboards,like key matrix and firmwares,so i will just write about something specific on this keyboard.
+I assume that most people who read this has basic knowledge on building keyboards,like key matrix and firmwares,so I will just write about something specific on this keyboard.
 This keyboard is really tall, so an wrist rest is recommended to type properly.(You can make this shorter by cutting off the 2nd pinky column and the bottom thumb key).

 In this guide, I will call the red colored part 'plate section', and the gray part 'bottom section'.